I was one of six people who answered a house-sitting ad. What stood out was the money, as was intended.

 I stayed in one of those rooms.
-The other main bedrooms, with ornate fireplaces and large shuttered windows smelled a little too musty for me, and I wasn’t about to present someone with an open window.
-The views form the balconies was remarkable too or would have been in the garden had been kept in its original state.
+The other main bedrooms, with ornate fireplaces and large shuttered windows, smelled a little too musty for me, and I wasn’t about to present someone with an open window.
+The views from the balconies were remarkable too or would have been in the garden had been kept in its original state.

 I brought my special alarm with me, the one that didn’t make a sound but was very effective in waking me.
 It was fortuitous, because I had not been expected someone else to come along for the ride, and didn’t want them to know where and when I would be doing the rounds.

 It had taken longer than I expected to get to sleep, the sounds of the housekeeping me awake.
 Usually a sound sleeper, perhaps it was the first night in different, and unusual surroundings.

 I shuddered as I got out of bed, a cold air surrounding me, a feeling like that when I walked through the gate.
 I had the sensation that someone was in the room with me, but in the harsh light after putting the bedside light on, it was clearly my imagination playing tricks.